 Faridabad is a southeastern town in the state of Haryana founded in 1607 AD.
 Faridabad city is the most populated and most industrialized in the whole of Haryana.
 The district headquarter is situated in Faridabad city.
 Faridabad alone is generating about 60% of the revenues of Haryana with its large number of industrial units.
 There is a belief that it was Baba Farid, an eminent Sufi saint, who founded Faridabad.

 Hissar was the biggest district in Haryana.
-It has now been spilt into three – the new districts being Bhiwani and Sirsa.
+It has now been split into three – the new districts being Bhiwani and Sirsa.
 The district has made striking progress during the last few years both in agriculture and industry.
 The Haryana Agricultural University and the Government Livestock farm (biggest in Asia) are located here.
 Hissar is now the headquarters of the second division in Haryana.

-Kurukshetra the holy pilgrimage in which 360 places of pilgrimage related to the Mahabharata can be seen.
+Kurukshetra is the holy pilgrimage in which 360 places of pilgrimage related to the Mahabharata can be seen.
 It is one of those holy towns that have borne the imprint of Lord Krishna’s footsteps.
 Tradition holds that the great 18-day battle between the Pandavas and Kauravas in which Lord Krishna played his enigmatic part, as described in the pages of the epic Mahabharata, was fought on the plains of Kurukshetra.
-Kurukshetra lies on the Delhi-Ambala stretch of the National Highway number 1.
+Kurukshetra lies on the Delhi-Ambala stretch of National Highway number 1.
 It has a population of 6.41 lakhs.

-The recently formed 17th district of Haryana, Panchkula is surrounded by Himachal Pradesh in the north and northeast by Ambala district in the east by Kurukshetra district in the south and Punjab and Union Territory of Chandigarh in the West.
+The recently formed 17th district of Haryana, Panchkula is surrounded by Himachal Pradesh in the north and northeast by the Ambala district in the east by Kurukshetra district in the south and Punjab and Union Territory of Chandigarh in the West.